 In Europe, we are focused on collaboration with our partners in unconventional energy, water resources, environmental health, raw minerals data and flow, water resources, climate change and land-use change studies, zoonotics, data networks and geospatial infrastructure, and science quality and integrity.
-The USGS is a main participant and at times the lead for the United States in Bi-Lateral Science and Technology Joint Commission discussions with partners in Europe such as Denmark, European Commission, Finland, France, Germany, Great Britain, Greece, Greenland, Italy, Iceland, the Netherlands, Norway, Poland, Sweden, and Finland.
+The USGS is a main participant and at times the lead for the U.S. in Bi-Lateral Science and Technology Joint Commission discussions with partners in Europe such as Denmark, European Commission, Finland, France, Germany, Great Britain, Greece, Greenland, Italy, Iceland, the Netherlands, Norway, Poland, Sweden, and Finland.
 The USGS also participates in EC scientific proposal review and oversight in the areas of environment.

 Selected Recent Projects:

 - Cooperation on Unconventional Energy with selected European Countries

 - Avian Flu